Danielle Fagre Arlowe

 Director of eBusiness Solutions

-Mark has held various executive positions in product, software development, telecommunications systems and global business development during his 25-plus years experience in the financial retail services industry.
+Mark serves as the staff liaison to the National Title Solution Forum (NTSF) Committee and the Vehicle Credit Risk Management Committee.
+He has held various executive positions in product, software development, telecommunications systems and global business development during his 25-plus years experience in the financial retail services industry.
 He has a solid track record of being on the leading edge of product innovation for new market penetration and expansion for start-up and mature organizations.
 He has been an officer at HSBC, Goldome Bank, Global Payments Inc., GTE Spacenet, CyberCash Inc. and Longitude Systems.

 He was past chairman of ISO TC68 – Financial Services – for nine years.
 This group had the responsibility for the development of international standards for banking, securities and related financial services for use in the financial services and securities industries.
 Mark is also past chairman of X9C, the American National Standard subcommittee responsible for consumer credit.